Sign In Forgot Password

 10:30–12:30PM: Preparing for the High Holy Days looks different for all of us.
 Whether you are brand new to celebrating or an old pro, we will offer opportunities to prepare yourself—in the kitchen, spiritually, or learning how to use the machzor (HHD prayerbook)!
 More information coming in your synagogue emails.

-Cantor Ruth and the davening team will be recording a few of the prayers that we deeply associate with the High Holy Days.
-Recordings will be accessible via the High Holy Day section of the PJTC website soon.
+Cantor Ruth and the davening team have recorded a few of the prayers that we deeply associate with the High Holy Days.
+Click here to listen!
 We encourage you to play these melodies in your homes to begin creating your spiritual space.

 Sisterhood & Men's Club High Holiday Goodies - Coming Soon!